 Not getting heat and noticing error code 228 from your Lennox® furnace?

 This indicates your HVAC equipment couldn’t adjust its pressure switch before turning on.
 As a result, your system will not run for your safety.

 Repairing or replacing this part is better left to the professionals at Aramendia Plumbing, Heating and Air in San Antonio.
-Our NATE-certified technicians are among the best in the industry.
+Our ACE-certified technicians are among the best in the industry.
 They’re well-prepared to work on all of your heating needs, including fixing a furnace error.

 We want you to be absolutely satisfied with our quality furnace repair* for a year.

 How a Pressure Switch Works

 This part plays a critical part as your furnace prepares to work in your house.

 Here’s what occurs after your thermostat’s call for heat:

 - Your furnace’s control board begins running the draft inducer blower motor.
 This drains combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.

 - When the pressure switch senses that enough air is being pulled into the burners, it closes and commands the control board to ignite the furnace.